huggingface/diffusers/docs/source/en/training/unconditional_training.md

 Lastly, if you want to train a model on your own dataset, take a look at the [Create a dataset for training](create_dataset) guide to learn how to create a dataset that works with the training script.

+## Script parameters

 <Tip>

 The following sections highlight parts of the training script that are important for understanding how to modify it, but it doesn't cover every aspect of the script in detail.
 If you're interested in learning more, feel free to read through the [script](https://github.com/huggingface/diffusers/blob/main/examples/unconditional_image_generation/train_unconditional.py) and let us know if you have any questions or concerns.

 </Tip>

-## Script parameters

 The training script provides many parameters to help you customize your training run.
 All of the parameters and their descriptions are found in the [`parse_args()`](https://github.com/huggingface/diffusers/blob/096f84b05f9514fae9f185cbec0a4d38fbad9919/examples/unconditional_image_generation/train_unconditional.py#L55) function.
-The training script provides default values for each parameter such as the training batch size and learning rate, but you can also set your own values in the training command if you'd like.
+It provides default values for each parameter, such as the training batch size and learning rate, but you can also set your own values in the training command if you'd like.

-For example, to speedup training with mixed precision using the bf16 format, add the `--mixed_precision` flag to the training command:
+For example, to speedup training with mixed precision using the bf16 format, add the `--mixed_precision` parameter to the training command:

 ```bash
 accelerate launch train_unconditional.py \